A story about creating a CLI tool to edit AWS security groups using Golang

 You can specify a configuration file with the "--config" option.

-The latter options are similar to the list command.
+The remaining options are the same as the list command.

-If you run the list command after executing the add command, you can confirm that it has been added.
+If you run the list command after running the add command, you can confirm that it has been added.

-viper Define a structure that is the same as the yaml structure in the Go code,
+viper to read the configuration file The same structure as the yaml structure is defined in the Go code, and

 type Config struct { Rules []Rules `yaml:rules` } type Rules struct { GroupID string `yaml:groupid` FromPort int64 `yaml:fromport` ToPort int64 `yaml:toport` IpProtocol string `yaml:ipprotocol` IpRanges []string `yaml:ipranges` }

-I had a hard time because I didn't really understand the idea of structures, but I
+I had a hard time because I didn't understand the concept of structures at all, but I

-I think we will use it internally for the time being and identify any bugs, but
+For now, we will be using it internally to identify any bugs, but we hope

-we hope to release it as OSS in the future.
+to release it as open source in the future.
+We

 0